o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 As an example, [MultiplayerSample](https://github.com/o3de/o3de-multiplayersample) uses and builds upon MultiplayerComponents in the Multiplayer Gem.
 It therefore defines its own respective Client, Server and Unified targets.

 {{< note >}}
-The following CMake examples are abbreviated
+The following CMake examples are abbreviated.
 {{< /note >}}

 ```cmake